 Visitors can also take a tour of the interior of City Hall – it’s one of the top free things to do in Belfast!

-City Hall is just one of the main attractions; visitors can find more Belfast City Centre things to do nearby.
-Go to the Victoria Square Shopping Centre and climb to the top of The Dome – then check out the Albert Memorial Clock, the grandiose Merchant Hotel and visit St. Anne’s Cathedral.
+You will also find more Belfast City Centre things to do nearby.
+Go to the Victoria Square Shopping Centre and climb to the top of The Dome.

-Walk the 1.5 miles along the water’s edge to the HMS Caroline.
-The top things to see in Belfast along the route are the SS Nomadic tender boat, Titanic Belfast Museum (which we highlight in detail next), The Slipways, The H & W Samson and Goliath Cranes, The Great Light and the Titanic Dock and Pump House.
+The top things to see are the SS Nomadic tender, Titanic Museum (which we highlight next), The Slipways, The H & W Samson and Goliath Cranes, The Great Light and the Titanic Dock and Pump House.

 #3 Visit Titanic Belfast Museum

-Ranking as one of the Belfast top attractions, the Titanic Museum is not to be missed!
-The state-of-the-art exhibition traces the history of the Titanic – from building it right on the docks in Belfast to the moment it sank during its fateful maiden voyage.
+This state-of-the-art exhibition traces the history of the Titanic – from building it right on the docks in Belfast to the moment it sank during its fateful maiden voyage.

-We highly recommend purchasing your entry ticket for the Titanic Belfast Visitor Experience in advance – as they do sell out.
+We highly recommend purchasing your entry ticket for the Titanic Belfast Visitor Experience in advance – as they do sell out!

 #4 Learn about The Troubles at The Peace Wall

-The 30-year period from the late 1960s through the 1990s was a turbulent time for Belfast and Northern Ireland.
-Dubbed ‘The Troubles’, the conflict divided Northern Ireland along political and religious lines.
-Riots and violence in Belfast led to separating the two communities by barriers – now called Peace Walls.
+Dubbed ‘The Troubles’, the conflict divided the country along political and religious lines.
+Riots and violence led to separating the two communities by barriers – now called Peace Walls.

 #5 Spend an Afternoon in Queens Quarter